Let’s go on a mini-vacation!

 While we know all about Qutub Minar through our history books, did you know there is an iron pillar that has not rusted even after 2000 years?
 The best time to visit Qutub Minar is during the winter months of November to February.
-When you visit Delhi for a mini-vacation once all of this is over, do not miss out on the amazing street food.
+When you visit Delhi for a mini-vacation once all of this is over, do not miss out on the amazing street food in Savaari’s convenient car rental in Delhi.
 Here’s a guide to Delhi’s finest street food.

 4. Konark Temple, Odisha

 Konark Sun Temple is one of India’s crown jewels.
 But apart from being an architectural marvel, a very interesting fact baffles all visitors.
 There are in fact 12 wheels at the base of the temple that are actually sundials and perfectly denote time.
 Check out packages for Puri car rental here.

 5. Gol Gumbaz, Karnataka